scobydobydoo/campuswell-agent/README.md

 ✔ Evaluation using synthetic student cases
 ✔ Deployable structure with modular agents

-🚀 How to Run
+ How to Run
 1. Install dependencies
 pip install -r requirements.txt

 2. Run the sample orchestrator python main.py

-3. Try the demo notebook

-Open:

-notebooks/demo.ipynb

-It includes:

-Example conversations

-Outputs from each sub-agent

-Sample student profile inputs

-Visual workflow descriptions

-📄 License
+ License

 This project is released under the MIT License.
 Feel free to use, modify, and extend it.

-🙌 Acknowledgments
+ Acknowledgments

 Special thanks to the Google ADK team, Kaggle, and the community examples which inspired this project’s architecture and modular organization.